hibbitts-design/docsify-this/README.md

 - Are building large, complex websites with hundreds of pages
 - Prefer visual page builders over Markdown editing

-**Still unsure?** Docsify-This is designed for easy entry AND exit - try it with your content risk-free.
+**Still unsure?** Docsify-This is designed for easy entry _and_ exit - try it with your content risk-free.
 Your Markdown files can be used by other tools if your needs change.
+For more powerful Markdown file-based publishing with hosting capabilities, explore the open-source [Grav CMS](https://getgrav.org/) project.

 ---